stevenrskelton/flag-icon/README.md

 - maybe: squared flags

 ## Bugs
+- No images of US State flags (only SVG)
 - some PNG flags are missing, or out of date
 - some GIFs are smaller than PNGs